programminghistorian/jekyll/en/author-guidelines.md

 This means that we we ask that authors adhere to the following lesson requirements, which are not merely stylistic, but in fact necessary for our publishing platform.
 While our technical requirements may be unfamiliar to you, **we are here to help you through the process and learn the technologies as you go.**

-Please note that as a volunteer-driven project, we are grateful for your attention to detail!
+Please note that as a volunteer-driven project, we are grateful for your attention to detail.

 ### Use plain text